Understanding Root Canal Treatments

 Overview

-A root canal, also known as endodontic therapy, is a dental treatment designed to address infections in the tooth pulp, the innermost layer of your teeth.
+A root canal, also known as endodontic therapy, is a form of treatment designed to address infections in the tooth pulp, the innermost layer of your teeth.
 At Ace Dental Studio, we understand that taking care of your teeth through regular checkups, brushing, and flossing is essential to prevent the need for a root canal.

 What is a root canal?